signalfx/tracing-examples/istio/README.md

 sends them to SignalFx.

-**To use this adapter you must be using a version of the mixer on the telemetry server that includes the SignalFx adapter, which means version (FILL IN VERSION ONCE IT RELEASES) or higher.**
+**To use this adapter you must be using a version of the mixer on the telemetry server that includes the SignalFx adapter.
+It has not been released yet, but we will update this page once there is public release available.**

 Istio gives you considerable flexibility on which tags to include on spans.
 The tag values are derived from [Istio attribute